brooklyncentral/brooklyn-spark/README.md

 ## Sample Blueprint

-Below is a sample YAML blueprint that can be used to deploy Apache Ambari to AWS, adding the list of services shown:
+Below is a sample YAML blueprint that can be used to deploy Apache Spark to SoftLayer, adding the list of services
+shown:

 ```yaml
 name: Spark Cluster Deployment